Wishing For a

 The Lucky Wishbone opened in 1955.
 It's close to Alaska Sales and Service on 5th Avenue and Karluk street.
 They have a drive-thru for your to-go orders.
-Also, as you enter the Lucky Wishbone a big friendly hello is shouted out to you and a neat thing is you're able to purchase a Lucky Wishbone t-shirt or sweatshirt that they sell to their customers
+Furthermore, as you enter the Lucky Wishbone, a big friendly hello is shouted out to you and a neat thing is you're able to purchase a Lucky Wishbone t-shirt or sweatshirt that they sell to their customers

 Waitresses are ready to take your order, and by the way, they serve it up fast.